Usage policies and match policies

 There are two categories of policies:

-A usage policy is a policy you associate with a video that you upload yourself or manually claim.
+A usage policy is a policy you associate with a video that you upload yourself and claim.

 A match policy is a policy that YouTube’s Content ID system associates with a video it identifies as matching the reference file for one of your assets.